oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/jacobi/README.md

 benchmarking.

 The debugger supports debugging kernels that run on the CPU, GPU, or accelerator devices.
-For convenience, the `jacobi` code sample provides the ability to select the target device by using a command-line argument of `cpu`, `gpu`, or `accelerator`.
+Use the ONEAPI_DEVICE_SELECTOR environment variable to select device.
+The default device is Level Zero GPU device, if available.
+For more details on possible values of this variable see [Environment Variables](https://intel.github.io/llvm-docs/EnvironmentVariables.html#oneapi-device-selector).

 For an overview of the Jacobi method, please refer to the Wikipedia article on the [Jacobi method](https://en.wikipedia.org/wiki/Jacobi_method).